PratikBidve/Nest-assignment/README.md

 ### Key Features

+- **Authentication and Authorization**:
-- **User Registration and Login**: Users can register and log in using JWT-based authentication.
+  - **User Registration and Login** using JWT-based authentication.
-- **Role-Based Authorization**: Implement roles (admin, user) to restrict access to specific routes.
+  - **Role-Based Authorization** to restrict access to specific routes.
-- **User CRUD Operations**: Secure CRUD operations on the User entity with authentication.
+- **Secure CRUD Operations** on the User entity with authentication.
+- **Modular Workflow Engine**:
+  - Design and execute custom workflows with various node types.
+  - Extensible and scalable to meet complex workflow requirements.
+- **Task Queue for Workflow Execution**:
+  - Asynchronous and reliable workflow execution using Bull and Redis.
+- **Modular Architecture**:
-- **Modular Architecture**: Uses NestJS modules for separation of concerns, ensuring maintainability and scalability.
+  - Uses NestJS modules for separation of concerns, ensuring maintainability and scalability.

 ---